20 Times Square: Usage and tenants

 On November 30, 2017, the National Football League and Cirque du Soleil opened NFL Experience Times Square—an interactive museum attraction devoted to the league, in four ground-level floors.
 It also contained broadcasting facilities for NFL Network's morning show Good Morning Football.
-In September 2018, it was announced that the attraction would close, and would remain open through at least the end of 2018.
+In September 2018, it was announced that the attraction would close after the end of 2018.

 In December 2019, just ten months after the Edition hotel opened, the French bank Natixis, which had provided the $2 billion dollar financing package for the project, filed to foreclose on the property, asserting that a $650 million portion of the loan package was in default because of numerous undischarged mechanics’ liens recorded against the property.
 The foreclosure suit also alleged that the developer Maefield had defaulted by failing to lease the project’s retail space by a September 2019 deadline.
 The suit alleged that as of December 2019, 90% of the property’s retail space had been sitting vacant.
+A $900 million loan on the building entered servicing in November 2022.
+After Maefield did not repay the $750 million balance of the loan when it matured in August 2023, Wilmington Trust filed to foreclose on behalf of the lenders.